magabriel/librarian/README.md

     - `season`: the season number.
     - `episode`: the episode number.
     - `rest`: any other information left in the filename.

+###### Music albums

+Files matched by `music` content type are assumed to be individual tracks in an album if they are inside a subfolder.
+The subfolder containing the files will be copied as is.

 ### Output folders definitions

 `output.folders` is a list of output folders definition, each one of the form: